mjtamlyn/ayb-notes/8-mysql@twitter.md

 Architecture is Sharded master slave.

 8 Full time DBAs working on 1000s of dbs.
+That team supports ~600 engineers.